redwoodjs/learn.redwoodjs.com/README.md

 Target language codes follow [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

-Localized content without a "counterpart" for the source content fallsback to the source locale (English).
+Localized content without a "counterpart" for the source content fallbacks to the source locale (English).

 ### Do not directly edit translations in this repo!